Moslemjaw/VerdaWeb/replit.md

 ### Dismissal Behavior

 - Each popup has a unique ID used for tracking dismissal
-- Dismissed popups are stored in localStorage under `lumiere_dismissed_popups`
+- Dismissed popups are stored in localStorage under `verda_dismissed_popups`
 - Users can close popups with X button or action buttons
 - New account popups only show once after signup (flag cleared after display)